Fate/Grand Order: Video game adaptations

 An arcade version of the game titled Fate/Grand Order Arcade (フェイト/グランドオーダー アーケード, Feito/Gurando Ōdā ākēdo) was released by Sega, on 26 July 2018.
 Within the first month of the arcade version's release on 26 July 2018, Sega sold 10 million cards for the arcade game, grossing in card sales revenue by August 2018.
 As of September 2018, the arcade version has more than 300,000 players in Japan.
 Combined, the mobile and arcade versions of the game have grossed a total revenue of approximately between August 2015 and December 2018.
+On January 29, 2026, it was announced that service for the game will end by March 2026.

 A virtual reality game titled Fate/Grand Order VR feat.
 Mash Kyrielight was released for PlayStation VR, and allowed the player to interact with Mash.
 A mobile rhythm game, titled Fate/Grand Order: Waltz in the Moonlight/Lostroom was released by Aniplex on 13 August 2020 as a limited download game for the franchise's 5th anniversary and was available for Japanese players only.
 The game gained controversy when third-party app store Qooapp was forced to remove the game alongside other versions of Fate/Grand Order by Aniplex's request, due to the illegal download count of the limited app.
 After the removal, Aniplex made the game available once again for a 24-hour period on 25 August 2020.